FGMphys/AlphaNesGpu/README.md

 ## License

-Specify the license here (e.g., MIT, GPL, BSD).
+BSD 3-Clause License

 ---

 ## Contact

-For questions or collaborations, please open an issue or contact the authors directly.
+For questions or collaborations, please open an issue or contact the authors directly francesco.guidarellimattioli@gmail.com